Autism Research Community

-Dr. Tal Mazor-Karsenty is an occupational therapist and lecturer at the Hebrew University School of Occupational Therapy.
+Dr. Tal Mazor-Karsenty is an occupational therapist and an Assistant Professor at The School of Occupational Therapy, The Hebrew University of Jerusalem.
 Tal’s broad research interests focus on sensory modulation in neurodevelopmental disorders and on autism as a multidimensional health condition.
 Her current research efforts focus on developing and implementing intervention programs for parents of children and adolescents with autism.
 In this area of her research is the OT.Parentship protocol, a short-term occupational therapy intervention for parents of adolescents with HFASD that aims to promote parental resilience and enhance adolescents' participation in daily life.
 It is a family-tailored intervention, customized for the unique needs of each family.
 Its primary goal is to lead parents into recognition and understanding of their adolescent's multi-dimensional personal profile, which includes sensorimotor, cognitive-behavioral, and social-communicative components.

-Dr. Gal Meiri is the head of the Preschool Psychiatry Unit at Soroka Medical Center and a faculty member of the BGU Medical School.
-Together with his staff, Gal diagnoses approximately 150 new autism cases annually and performs follow-up assessments of the children until the age of 8.
-Gal studies the prevalence of autism in the Bedouin community with a focus on understanding cross-cultural social, genetic, and environmental risk factors.
-In addition Gal has initiated a new program to implement MCHAT screening tools in the Negev.
+Prof. Gal Meiri is the Director of the Child and Adolescent Psychiatry Unit at Soroka Medical Center and an Associate professor at The School of Medicine at the Ben-Gurion University of The Negev.
+Together with his staff, Gal diagnoses approximately 150 new autism cases annually and performs follow-up assessments of children until the age of 8.
+Gal studies the prevalence of autism in the Bedouin community, focusing on understanding cross-cultural social, genetic, and environmental risk factors.
+In addition, Gal has initiated a new program to implement MCHAT screening tools in the Negev.

-Dr. Idan Menashe is a faculty member in the Public Health Department at BGU.
+Prof. Idan Menashe is an Associate professor at the Public Health Department at the Ben-Gurion University of The Negev.
 Idan and his students use integrated epidemiological, statistical, and bioinformatics approaches to study the effects of genetic and non-genetic risk factors contributing to ASD etiology.
 Projects include a focus on revealing ASD prevalence, exposure to risk factors, and genetic variations in the Bedouin population and assessment of the effect of prenatal air pollution on the risk of ASD in Israel.

 Email: firstname.lastname@example.org | Personal website

-Mica Melamed is a rehabilitation psychologist by training.
-Throughout the years she worked in the field of treatment and diagnosis of autism for a wide range of ages and levels of functioning.
-She have been on the staff of ALUT's Autism Center since its establishment.
-In the past, she provided professional guidance to rehabilitative preschools (ALUTAF), was on the staff of the child development institute at Assaf Harofe medical center, and led trainings for the educational-therapeutic staff in schools and preschools.
-Currently she manages the professional unit, which provides treatment to adults in ALUT's residential and employment centers.
-The unit includes behavior analysts and paramedical staff, and works toward creating intervention programs to advance skills and lessen challenging behaviors, based on behavioral rehabilitative principles.
-Her work and research interest are clinical aspects of learning processes in adults, primarily those on the low functioning end of the spectrum, imparting knowledge and cognitive and academic abilities, along with adaptive functioning skills for independence and social-communication skills.
+Mica Melamed is a rehabilitation psychologist by trainingand a Ph.D.
+Student Throughout the years, she worked in the field of treatment and diagnosis of autism for a wide range of ages and levels of functioning.
+She has been on the staff of ALUT's Autism Center since its establishment.
+In the past, she provided professional guidance to rehabilitative preschools (ALUTAF), was on the staff of the child development institute at Assaf Harofe medical center, and led training for the educational-therapeutic staff in schools and preschools.
+Currently, she manages ALUT's residential and employment centers, which provide treatment to adults in ALUT's residential and employment centers.
+The unit includes behavior analysts and paramedical staff and works toward creating intervention programs to advance skills and lessen challenging behaviors based on behavioral rehabilitative principles.
+Her work and research interest are clinical aspects of learning processes in adults, primarily those on the low-functioning end of the spectrum, imparting knowledge and cognitive and academic abilities, along with adaptive functioning skills for independence and social-communication skills.

-Dr. Aviva Mimouni-Bloch is a child neurologist and developmental pediatrician.
-She is the director of the Pediatric Neurology and Developmental Unit of the Loewenstein Rehabilitation Hospital in Raanana.
-She is Senior Lecturer at the Sackler medical school of Tel Aviv University.
+Prof. Aviva Mimouni-Bloch is a child neurologist and developmental pediatrician.
+She is the director of the Pediatric Neurology and Developmental Unit at the Loewenstein Rehabilitation Hospital.
+She is an Associate Professor at the Sackler medical school of Tel Aviv University.
 She was the elected chairman of the Israeli Society of Child Development and Rehabilitation 2008-2010.
 She is a member of the committee of the Israeli Society of Developmental Pediatrics since 2012.
 She is collaborating with Prof. Eti Dromi and Alona Oren Ph.D. in research on the early development of verbal and nonverbal behaviors of children diagnosed with Autistic Spectrum Disorder in comparison to Typically Developing children.

 Prof. Daniel Offen

-Prof. Daniel Offen is a professor at Felsenstein Medical Research Center, Sackler School of Medicine and Sagol School of Neuroscience.
-In his research, he uses BTBR and Shank3 mutated mice to study autistic-like behaviors.
-They founded that transplantation of human bone marrow mesenchymal stem cells (MSC) to the lateral ventricles of BTBR mice results in long-lasting improvement in their autistic behavioral phenotypes.
+Prof. Daniel Offen is a Full Professor at Felsenstein Medical Research Center, Sackler School of Medicine, and Sagol School of Neuroscience, Tel Aviv University.
+His research uses BTBR and Shank3 mutated mice to study autistic-like behaviors.
+They found that transplantation of human bone marrow mesenchymal stem cells (MSC) to the lateral ventricles of BTBR mice results in a long-lasting improvement in their autistic behavioral phenotypes.
 Recent studies point exosomes as the main mediators of the therapeutic effect of MSC.
-Recently they were able to demonstrate that intranasal administration of MSC-exosomes increased male to male social interaction and reduced repetitive behaviors.
-Moreover, the treatment led to increases of male to female ultrasonic vocalizations and significant improvement in maternal behaviors of pup retrieval.
+They recently demonstrated that intranasal administration of MSC-exosomes increased male-to-male social interaction and reduced repetitive behaviors.
+Moreover, the treatment led to increases of male-to-female ultrasonic vocalizations and significant improvement in maternal behaviors of pup retrieval.
 No negative symptoms were detected following MSC-exosomes intranasal treatments in these mice.
-Recently, Stem Cell Medicine Ltd., an Israeli biotechnology company, has licensed this technology.
+Stem Cell Medicine Ltd., an Israeli biotechnology company, recently licensed this technology.
 We hope that the marked beneficial effects of the exosomes in mice models will translate to a novel, non-invasive, and therapeutic strategy to reduce the symptoms of ASD.

 Dr. Son Peminger

-Dr. Son Preminger is a neuroscientist and a social entrepreneur in the field of brain-plasticity and digital therapy.
-Most recently she founded and headed Intendu, a startup that developed cognitive-motor rehabilitation software for people with brain impairments.
-Previously she was an assistant professor at the Interdisciplinary Center Herzliya (IDC) studying executive functions and their plasticity.
-Currently her research focuses on studying eye movements in dynamic and interactive environments, as a window to cognitive, social and emotional processes.
-The goals of the research are to improve the understanding of implicit communication deficits and to develop novel effective methods for assessment and treatment of ASD.
+Dr. Son Preminger is a neuroscientist and a social entrepreneur in the field of brain plasticity and digital therapy.
+Most recently, she founded and headed Intendu, a startup that developed cognitive-motor rehabilitation software for people with brain impairments.
+Previously she was an assistant professor at the Interdisciplinary Center Herzliya (IDC), studying executive functions and their plasticity.
+Currently, her research focuses on studying eye movements in dynamic and interactive environments as a window to cognitive, social, and emotional processes.
+The research aims to improve the understanding of implicit communication deficits and develop novel effective methods for the assessment and treatment of ASD.

-Dr. Raanan Raz is an epidemiologist with background in neuroscience and computer science.
+Prof. Raanan Raz is an epidemiologist with a background in neuroscience and computer science.
+Prof. Raz is an Associate professor at the School of Public Health, The Hebrew University.
 The studies he and his team run aim to describe and understand the epidemiology of ASD using the database they established at the National Insurance Institute for research purposes.
-For example, they study incidence trends of ASD in Israel and associations with pregnancy, birth, familial, demographic and socio-economic factors, in order to reveal how these factors act together in the true and diagnosed incidence of ASD.
+For example, they study incidence trends of ASD in Israel and associations with pregnancy, birth, familial, demographic, and socio-economic factors in order to reveal how these factors act together in the true and diagnosed incidence of ASD.
 Another line of research is environmental factors increasing the risk for ASD.
-With this, his lab has mapped the spatio-temporal incidence of ASD in Israel at a high resolution, and examined associations with exposure to common air pollutants like particles and traffic-related markers - an effort that is still on-going.
+With this, his lab has mapped the spatio-temporal incidence of ASD in Israel at a high resolution and examined associations with exposure to common air pollutants like particles and traffic-related markers - an effort that is still ongoing.

-Dr. Ruth Rosenan is an experimental psychologist, researched and behavior analyst at the Weinberg Child Development Center, Edmond and Lily Safra children's hospital, Sheba medical center, Tel Hashomer.
-Her prime interest is in exploring efficacy of novel treatments addressing social skills including emotional expressions understanding and ToM among young children with ASD in various function levels.
+Dr. Ruth Rosenan, M.D., is an experimental psychologist, researcher, and behavior analyst at The Weinberg Child Development Center, Edmond and Lily Safra Children's Hospital, Sheba medical center, Tel Hashomer.
+Her prime interest is in exploring the efficacy of novel treatments addressing social skills, including emotional expressions, understanding and ToM among young children with ASD in various function levels.
 Other than that, she hopes to engage in efficacy studies estimating the benefit of Applied Behavior Analysis (ABA) to young children with serious developmental disorders other than ASD in the future.

 Dr. Maayan Salton

-The Salton lab at the Hebrew University’s Faculty of Medicine investigates pre-mRNA splicing.
+Dr. Salton is an Assistant Professor at The Faculty of Medicine, The Hebrew University of Jerusalem.
+The Salton lab investigates pre-mRNA splicing.
 Alternative splicing patterns are unique in the brains of autistic people.
-With that in mind, the lab studies ASD that is caused by a mutation in the splicing machinery.
-They use iPS reprogramed from patients’ fibroblasts and generate mouse models to study splicing in tissues relevant to ASD.
+With that in mind, the lab studies ASD caused by a mutation in the splicing machinery.
+They use iPS reprogrammed from patients’ fibroblasts and generate mouse models to study splicing in tissues relevant to ASD.
 Their previous work has identified intron retention as a central event in splicing regulation in ASD-associated genes.
 The vision of the lab is to use RNA therapy to alter the splicing that promotes ASD in the brain of autistic individuals.

 Dr. Yoram Sandhaus